whether-jacket/.github/profile/README.md

 ### 🥅 Goals
 * Keep up to date with modern mobile development practices.
-* Have reference applications for development. <br>
+* Have reference applications to help with development. <br>

 Result: a timeline of mobile development practices, where each repository acts as a snapshot of how an experienced developer might build a small production-quality app during that year.